Student Services Frontline

 - Student Services Online: If you are a student and worried about a difficult situation or your own wellbeing, and can’t find the answers you’re looking for, please log a case and SSO will get back to you with advice.

 - Crisis support: If you need urgent mental health support, there are several services available 24/7 both in and outside the UK.

 What if I am concerned about someone’s wellbeing?

 If you are concerned about a King’s student, there is support available through the Student of Concern procedure which is an internal process for students and staff.

 Important to know:

-- If you are not a King’s student or staff member, but need to report concerns over a student, please log a case with SSO for support.
+- If you are not a King’s student or staff member but need to report concerns over a student, please log a case with SSO for support.

 - Study Skills and Assistive Software training: We will continue to offer these sessions via Microsoft Teams.

 - Screenings and Assessments for Specific Learning Difficulties: We will continue to offer screenings and if required, discuss the results with you (via Teams).
 If you are referred for an assessment, these are also online, however some assessors may offer a face-to-face assessment (external to King's)

 - Online: You can find articles to help answer your questions across a wide range of topics in our Disability Support section.
 If you can’t find what you’re looking for, you can always log a case.

 - Contact: If you need to contact the service with a query you can email Disability Support directly.